angelamithi/toy-problem-repo/README.md

 An alert message is displayed with the calculated grade.
 If the user enters marks outside the 0 to 100 range, it displays an alert message asking them to enter marks within the valid range.

+Author: Angela Mithi
+License: This project is not licensed under any specific open-source license.
+It is provided for educational purposes and can be reused and modified by anyone for educational and non-commercial use.

-2. Speed Detector and Demerit Points Calculator
+Title: Speed Detector and Demerit Points Calculator

+Description:

 This is a simple JavaScript program that calculates demerit points for drivers based on their traveling speed relative to the accepted speed limit.
 It provides feedback to the driver and, in case of excessive speeding, can lead to a license suspension.

+Setup Instructions:

 To use this program, follow these steps:

 •	Clone or download this repository to your local machine.